Low Voltage Electrical Cabinet Maintenance

 The Low Voltage (LV) Electrical Cabinet—often referred to as the Main Switchboard (MSB) or Distribution Board (DB)—is the beating heart of any industrial or commercial facility.
 Operating typically at a rated voltage of 400V / 230V, these systems manage the flow of energy to critical machinery, HVAC systems, and IT infrastructure.
 However, they are often the most neglected assets until a catastrophic failure occurs.

 Preventive maintenance is not merely a housekeeping task; it is a strategic engineering necessity.
 According to industry data, a significant percentage of electrical failures are directly attributed to moisture ingress, dust accumulation, and loose connections.
-Implementing a rigorous electrical panel inspection service schedule ensures compliance with safety standards like IEC 61439 (Low-voltage switchgear and controlgear assemblies) and NFPA 70E (Standard for Electrical Safety in the Workplace), drastically reducing the risk of arc flashes and fires.
+Implementing a rigorous electrical panel inspection service schedule ensures compliance with safety standards, drastically reducing the risk of arc flashes and fires.

 1. Pre-Shutdown Thermographic Survey

-Technique: Using infrared cameras to detect temperature differences ($Delta$T).
+Technique: Using infrared cameras to detect temperature differences (ΔT).
 A rise of >15°C above ambient suggests a severe connection fault requiring immediate intervention.

-Before any physical work begins, we conduct a thermographic survey for electrical panels using high-resolution Fluke thermal cameras.
-This non-invasive inspection identifies:
+Before any physical work begins, we conduct a non-invasive inspection to identify:

 • Thermal Hotspots: Caused by loose busbar joints or overloaded circuits.